akdo3/akdo-Library/README.md

 	"",
 }

-local DropdownAndToggle = Main:addDropdownAndToggle("", table, 1, function(val1, val2)
+local DropdownAndToggle = Main:addDT("", table, function(val1, val2)
 	if val1 then
 		if val2 == "" then